enyioman/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Frontend notification](../_docs/assets/week1/notification-frontend.png)

 ## Run PostgreSQL and DynamoDB Local Container.

-Note that I had to stop running the backend container before I could run the frontend.
-To run and orchestrate multiple containers, Docker Compose comes to the rescue.

 We'll use Docker compose to run the frontend, backend, DynamoDB, and Postgresql databases.
 To achieve this, create a file, `docker-compose.yml` in the root directory.
 The content of the file can be found [here](https://github.com/enyioman/aws-bootcamp-cruddur-2023/blob/main/docker-compose.yml).